sholtomaud/blog/hugo/README.md

 Then run

-    go get github.com/jlfwong/hugo
+    make install

-From there, you should be able to run
+From there, you should be able to boot the server on port 1313 by running:

-    hugo server

-You'll also need pygments for the syntax highlighting, otherwise I'll accidentally upload a version of my site with no syntax highlighting (for like the 3rd time)

-    sudo pip install Pygments
+    make

 TODO:
 [ ] Bio somewhere?